Prednisolone: Interactions

+Drug interactions of prednisolone include other immunosuppressants like azathioprine or ciclosporin, antiplatelet drugs like clopidogrel, anticoagulants like dabigatran or warfarin, or NSAIDs such as aspirin, celecoxib, or ibuprofen.

 Special populations

-Children use
+Children

-Prolonged use of prednisolone eye drops in children may lead to a raised intraocular pressure.
-While this phenomenon is dose dependent, it is shown to have a greater effect especially in children under 6 years of age.
+Prolonged use of prednisolone eye drops in children may lead to raised intraocular pressure.
+While this phenomenon is dose-dependent, it is shown to have a greater effect, especially in children under 6 years of age.

 Pregnancy and breastfeeding

-Researches on animal reproduction have indicated that there is a trace of teratogenicity when doses are reduced by 10 times of the human recommended dose.
+Research on animal reproduction has indicated that there is a trace of teratogenicity when doses are reduced by 10 times the human recommended dose.
 There is no sufficient information on human pregnancy at this moment.
-Use is only recommended when the potential benefits outweigh the potential risks of the pregnant mother and the fetus.
+Use is only recommended when the potential benefits outweigh the potential risks for the pregnant mother and the fetus.

 Prednisolone when delivered systemically can be found in the mother's breast milk, however, there is no data provided for the extent of prednisolone found in the system after administering eye drops.
-However, the presence of corticosteroids is recorded when they are administered systemically, and it could possibly affect the fetus' growth.
-Therefore, use of prednisolone during breastfeeding is not advocated.
+However, the presence of corticosteroids is recorded when they are administered systemically, and it could affect the fetus' growth.
+Therefore, the use of prednisolone during breastfeeding is not advocated.

-Individuals with contact lenses

-Individuals who wear contact lenses should be cautious when using formulations that contain acetate and benzalkonium chloride since the contact lenses may absorb the ingredients mentioned above.
-Hence, contact lenses should be removed prior to administering the eye drops, and the wearer should wait for at least 15 minutes before inserting them again.